Elad-GitHub/SeaLightsCollaborationSystem/README.md

 Design:

-Please edit the connection string server name to your local sql server - the app builds a db and fetching/pushing from/to it.
+1.Please edit the connection string server name to your local sql server - the app builds a db and fetching/pushing from/to it.

+2.Run in Pacakage Manager Console
+	1. Add-Migration InitialCreate
+	2. Update-Database

 DB:
 two tables